lekimlarra/react-cdk-base-project/README.md

 - A configurable AWS budget to make sure you don't get a surprise big bill, in USD, with 2 steps:
   - First an email once you reach `budgetFirstNotificationLimit`
   - Blocking all internet access to this project once you reach `budgetStopServiceLimit` (PENDING)
-- Cloudfront layer for caching
+- Cloudfront layer for caching and centralizing internet access to your app
 - A DynamoDB database to take advantage of the AWS free tier

 Soon: